LaurenceHo/quasar-photo-albums/server/README.md

 ### AWS DynamoDB

 Replace this properties `PHOTO_ALBUMS_TABLE_NAME`, `PHOTO_ALBUM_TAGS_TABLE_NAME`, `PHOTO_USER_PERMISSION_TABLE_NAME`
-and `DATA_AGGREGATIONS_TABLE_NAME` with your the table name you want to use in`.env.example` and modify file name to `.env`.
+and `DATA_AGGREGATIONS_TABLE_NAME` with the table name you want to use in`.env.example` and modify file name to `.env`.
-When you run `npm run serverless:deploy`, it will use those environment variables to create tables, so you don't have to create tables manually.
+When you run `bun run serverless:deploy`, it will use those environment variables to create tables, so you don't have to create tables manually.
 Once the tables are created, you can check them in AWS DynamoDB console.

 #### ElectroDB